Reduced blood circulation and hypertension caused by cutaneous folds

 Blood vessels are fairly compressible.

-But, what happens when the skin itself is causing the compression because it has become folded and clamped to what is beneath it?
+But, what happens when the skin itself is causing the compression, because it has folded and caught on to what is beneath it?

-The skin squeezes and flattens the tiny vessels and cuts the flow in the veins and arteries.
+The skin squeezes and flattens the tiny vessels, and reduces the flow in the veins and arteries.

 Human circulatory system - Wikipedia